-The dilemma this critter faces is surely that of being between, “a rock and a hard place!”
-I imagine that it was the lure of the food that got him in such a predicament!
+The dilemma this sheep faces is surely that of being between, “a rock and a hard place!”
+I cannot imagine what lured him into such a predicament!
 The choices look pretty limited and uncomfortable.
 It is thought that this expression comes from Greek mythology where one had to confront one of two sea monsters!
 It has been a popular expression since the early twentieth century when it was used to refer to bankruptcy.

 It is understandable that He needs to hem me in and put His hand on me.
 I am so often in constant movement and activity.
 I hardly stand still.
 Taking time out for Him and being still seems impossible sometimes.
 The pace of life makes me forget He is even there.
 There are times I need to be stopped in my tracks in order to see His hand and recognize His presence.
 Being hemmed in by the Lord is a good thing.
 When I cannot go forward or turn backward, it is then that I look up.
 That is just how He wants it!

 Lord, keep me looking to You for every decision!